Camden restaurants, breakfasts, lunches, pubs, bars, cafés and more.

 Camden’s dining and drinking establishments are as diverse a bunch as those who frequent them — and given that the area’s markets make it a tourist hotspot, there are a fair few overpriced and underwhelming traps to avoid.
 Read our guide below and make sure you’re in the market for a good experience — from top sushi or steak to a fry up, cocktail or pint.

 NOTE: we’re defining Camden as the area around Camden Town, not the whole borough — roughly from Mornington Crescent tube up to Kentish Town and Chalk Farm tubes, east of Regent’s Park and west of St Pancras Way.

-If meaty casual dining is what you’re after try The Blues Kitchen on Camden High Street, or Porky’s BBQ or Q Grill both on Chalk Farm Road — all are devout believers in smoky American BBQ cooking, but for us Blues Kitchen has the edge.
+If meaty casual dining is what you’re after try The Blues Kitchen on Camden High Street, or Porky’s BBQ on Chalk Farm Road — both are devout believers in smoky American BBQ cooking, but for us Blues Kitchen has the edge.